jasp-stats/jaspAudit/inst/help/auditclassicalnumberbunching.md

 -------

 #### Number Bunching Test
 This table is the default output for the number bunching analysis.
-It reports the average frequency in the data and the entropy of the data, two metrics that are much alike.
-Average frequency and entropy are highly correlated, but the average frequency is more interpretable.
-For example, an average frequency of 2.5 means that, on average, observations contain a value that appears 2.5 times in the data.
+It reports the average frequency in the number in the data set alongside the entropy of these numbers.
+Average frequency and entropy are highly correlated, but the average frequency is often more interpretable.
+For example, an average frequency of 2.5 means that, on average, your observations contain a value that appears 2.5 times in the data set.

 - N: The number of observations in the data.
 - Frequency: The average frequency with which numbers are repeated in the data.
-The formula for the average frequency is *AF = &#8721; f&#7522;&#178; / &#8721; f&#7522;* where f&#7522; is the frequency of each distinct value *i* in the data.
+The formula for the average frequency is *AF = &#8721; f&#7522;&#178; / &#8721; f&#7522;* where f&#7522; is the frequency of each unique value *i* in the data set.
-- Entropy: The entropy is the average level of 'information' inherent in the variable's possible outcomes.
-The entropy is calculated as *E= - &#8721; (p&#7522; &#215; log(p&#7522;))* where p&#7522; is the proportion of observations with each value (so *p&#7522; = f&#7522; / N*).
+- Entropy: The entropy is the average level of information inherent in the variable's outcomes.
+The entropy is calculated as *S = - &#8721; (p&#7522; &#215; log(p&#7522;))* where p&#7522; is the proportion of observations with each value (so *p&#7522; = f&#7522; / N*).

 ----